maxpou/maxpou.fr/content/posts/2017/2017-01-11-2016-a-year-in-review/2017-01-11-2016-a-year-in-review.md

 > "The world is big, life is short"

 Every day, I wrote code in English.
 I read in English... but my **English was weak** *(in fact, it's still!)*.
 On the other hand, a little voice in my head shows me the way to the expatriation.
 But you know, there is a real pit between thinking about living in another country.
-A lot of developers dream about the Silicon Valley/{pick whatever country}... but (almost) nobody tries to move there.
+A lot of developers dream about the Silicon Valley/[pick whatever country]... but (almost) nobody tries to move there.

 And one day, I see this talk: